ryasar79/reduxx/README.md

 });
 ```

 Alternatively, you can set the initial state using an object.
-The following code sample will produce the same initial state as the code sample above:
+The following code sample works exactly the same as the code sample above:

 ```.js
 'use strict';